 Actor, director, screenwriter, dancer and choreographer Corey Bowles was born in Montreal and grew up in Truro, Nova Scotia.
 He is an African-Nova Scotian with roots among Black Loyalists, Maroons and the original French Colonies.
-Known mostly for his role as Cory in 46 episodes of the cable series Trailer Park Boys (2001-17), he is also a teacher at the Maritime Dance Academy, Mocean Dance, and for his own Halifax-based contemporary dance company, Verve Mwendo.
+Known mostly for his role as Cory in multiple versions of Trailer Park Boys, he is also a teacher at the Maritime Dance Academy, Mocean Dance, and for his own Halifax-based contemporary dance company, Verve Mwendo.
 He has created over 40 works for the stage, music and a variety of other media.

 His film and television credits, apart from the Trailer Park series, include the made-for-television movie Sleep Murder, voice for the CBC animated series Poko (2003-06; which won the Gemini Award for best pre-school program in 2004), Trailer Park Boys: The Movie and an appearance in Clement Virgo’s Poor Boy’s Game.
 Bowles received the best television ensemble Gemini for his work in Trailer Park Boys in 2005.
 He wrote, directed and produced the shorts Scavengers in 2008 and Heart of Rhyme in 2011.
 He plays in the band Aide De Camp and with the Montreal musical duo Flux Dynamo, and he continues to choreograph for film and music videos and mentors young choreographers.